 6. Plan for operational scaling.
 Replacing 50,000 service lines over 13 years means replacing 3,850 lines per year, every year.
 That requires contractor capacity, project management bandwidth, and supply chain resilience.
 Start building those muscles now.

-Utilities that move decisively on cost design and affordability integration will be the success stories of the next decade.
+Utilities that move decisively on cost design, private-side funding policy, and affordability integration will be the success stories of the next decade.
 Those that delay, hoping for more federal money or clearer guidance, will face compressed timelines, political backlash, and worse outcomes.
-The time to build your strategy is now.
+For Illinois, the time horizon for "decisive action" is measured in months, not years.

 The Broader Lesson: Infrastructure Equity in Action

 Lead service line replacement is not just a technical or financial challenge.
-It is a test of whether utilities and regulators can align health equity with rate design—whether they can acknowledge that the mandate is unfunded, that the burden falls on ratepayers, and that the burden is not distributed equally.
+It is a test of whether utilities and regulators can align health equity with rate design and whether they can acknowledge that the mandate is unfunded, that the burden falls on ratepayers, and that the burden is not distributed equally.

 Some utilities will pass this test.
 Others will not.
 The ones that do will be the ones that front-load the equity conversation, design affordability into rates, engage customers transparently, and make the case to regulators that this is a shared responsibility.